serpentsparker/fastapi-demo/README.md

 ## Configuration

-Set environment variables to configure the application.
+Refer to the table below for a list of environment variables that can be used to configure the application.

 | Variable Name | Description | Default | Required |
 |------|-------------|------|:--------:|